Q: How long has the Conservancy been holding the Lenape Survival Challenge?

 We'll definitely do our best to connect you with a partner but unfortunately can't guarantee we’ll be able to put you in touch with someone.

 Q: I’ve never canoed before, can I still participate?

 A: It is recommended that you have some canoe experience before participating, but it is not required.
 You may want to check out these two videos with paddling tips.

-Q: Can I bring my own canoe?
+Q: Can I bring my own canoe or kayak?

 Q: Where does the race begin and end?